How Gmail ads work

 Privacy, transparency, and choice

 Google does not sell your personal information, which includes your Gmail and Google Account information.
-We do not share it with advertisers, unless you have asked us to.
+For advertising purposes, Gmail information is only used for ads within Gmail.
+We also do not share your personal information with advertisers, unless you have asked us to.

 We are careful about the types of content we serve ads against.
 For example, Google will not target ads based on sensitive information, such as race, religion, sexual orientation, health, or sensitive financial categories.
 Ads displayed in Gmail are subject to the Gmail ads policies.

 You can opt-out of the use of your email and other personal information for the personalization of Gmail ads from the Ads Settings page, by turning off Ads Personalization.
 If you do opt-out, you may still see Gmail ads, but they will not be based on your email or other personal data Google has associated with your Google Account.
 Even if you opt-out, Google will still scan and filter your email with our automated processing.
 Read more about the ways in which Google processes your data.